Stewart International Airport: Port Authority takeover and end of privatization

+On September 1, 2025, Play operated its final flight between Iceland and Stewart International Airport.
+The airline had planned to withdraw from the United States market; however, it filed for bankruptcy and ceased all operations prior to the completion of this withdrawal.

-Facilities
+Facilities and operations

 New York Stewart International Airport covers 1,552 acres (628 ha) at an elevation of 491 feet (150 m) above mean sea level.
 It has two asphalt runways and one helipad.

 The east–west runway 9–27 is 11817 ft long by 150 ft wide, but the landing threshold at each end is displaced 2000 ft.
 Aircraft landing to the east have a landing distance available restriction, an additional 1000 ft reduction in length, making only 8817 ft usable for landing.
 Runway 27 has 9817 ft available for landing.
 The full length is available for takeoff in both directions.
 Runway 9 has an instrument landing system for category I and category II approaches and an ALSF2 approach lighting system.
-Runway 27 got an instrument landing system in recent years, but without any approach lighting landing minimums for this runway are higher.
+Runway 27 got an instrument landing system in recent years, but without any approach lighting, landing minimums for this runway are higher.

 The crosswind runway 16–34 is 6004 ft long by 150 ft wide and each end has GPS-based instrument approaches.

-The helipad H1 is asphalt, 40 by 40 feet (12 x 12 m).
+The helipad, H1, is asphalt, 40 by 40 feet (12 x 12 m).